OrlaBr/triflake-studios/README.md

 ## Project Outline
 The website has  a duel purpose.
 It was created for me to showcase my work as a web developer.
 The elements I used in creating this website are all practical coding techniques I have been learning, working through the Full Stack with Django modules of the Code Institute Bootcamp, with Kerry College in the winter of 2019/2020.

-The second purpose, is to showcase my graphic design skills, as all the graphic elements in the website have been designed by over the past few years, they are all actual projects and clients I have worked for.
+The second purpose, is to showcase my graphic design work, as all the graphic elements in the website have been designed by over the past few years, they are all actual projects and clients I have worked for.

 ***
 ## UX